The reduction came into force from 15 July 2020 and will last until 12 January 2021.

-For some contractors and freelancers, the Flat Rate VAT scheme is a no-brainer.
-The scheme allows them to reduce tax costs they otherwise could not have reclaimed via standard VAT, and it considerably simplifies bookkeeping.
+For some first-year contractors and freelancers, the Flat Rate VAT scheme is a no-brainer, as it allows them to take advantage of an extra tax discount and reduce costs they otherwise could not have reclaimed via standard VAT, and it considerably simplifies bookkeeping.
 Hence, saving quite a lot of time.

 However, this isn’t the case for every small business, as financial needs and business characteristics may differ considerably.